Contact 3-manifolds, holomorphic curves and intersection theory: Local foliations and the normal Chern number

 This result motivates the interpretation of $Z_\infty(\eta)$ as a count of \emph{virtual} or ``hidden zeroes at infinity.''
 We will prove Proposition~\ref{prop:totalZ} by defining another quantity that is manifestly homotopy invariant and happens to equal $Z(\eta) + Z_\infty(\eta)$: this will be a generalization of the \emph{normal Chern number}, which we defined for closed holomorphic curves in \S\ref{sec:adjunction}.

 We must first define the notion of a \emph{relative} first Chern number for complex vector bundles over punctured surfaces.
-Suppose first that $E \to \dot{\Sigma}$ is a complex line bundle, and $\tau$ denotes a choice of trivializations for $E$ over small neighborhoods of each puncture.
-Such trivializations can always be chosen since $\dot{\Sigma}$ is retractible to its $1$-skeleton, hence $E$ is globally trivializable---but we are not assuming that the trivializations $\tau$ can be extended to a global trivialization.
-We define the \defin{relative first Chern number} of $E$ with respect to $\tau$ as an algebraic count of zeroes,
+Suppose first that $E \to \dot{\Sigma}$ is a complex line bundle, and $\tau$ denotes a choice of trivializations for $E$ over the cylindrical ends of $\dot{\Sigma}$, i.e.~over small neighborhoods of each puncture.
+Such trivializations always exist since complex vector bundles over $S^1$ are always trivial.
+In fact, $E \to \dot{\Sigma}$ is globally trivializable if the set of punctures is nonempty, because $\dot{\Sigma}$ is then retractable to its $1$-skeleton---nonetheless, a given set of trivializations $\tau$ over the ends may or may not be globally extendable over the rest of~$\dot{\Sigma}$.
+An obstruction to such extensions is given by the \defin{relative first Chern number} of $E$ with respect to~$\tau$: we define it as an algebraic count of zeroes,

 where $Z(\eta)$ is defined as in \eqref{eqn:Z} for a section $\eta \in \Gamma(E)$ with finitely many zeroes, and we assume that $\eta$ is \emph{constant and nonzero near infinity} with respect to~$\tau$.
 It follows by standard arguments as in \cite{Milnor:differentiable} that $c_1^\tau(E)$ does not depend on the choice $\eta$: the point is that any two such choices are homotopic through sections that are nonzero near infinity, so zeroes stay within a compact subset under the homotopy.
 Observe that in the special case where $\dot{\Sigma} = \Sigma$ is a closed surface without punctures, there is no choice of asymptotic trivialization $\tau$ to be made and the above definition matches the usual first Chern number~$c_1(E)$.
 When there are punctures, $c_1^\tau(E)$ depends on the choice~$\tau$.